-- 1. Refer cases of suspected abuse to the IFD or other Local Authority Children's Social Care services as appropriate.
-Where a referral is made that notes are completed that same day. - 2.
-Support staff who make referrals to IFD or other Local Authority Children's Social Care. - 3.
-For open cases, where a child / young person already has an allocated social worker, to refer any new concerns immediately to the allocated social worker. - 4.
-For all child protection conferences, ensure reports are generated and shared ahead of the conference and in line with West Sussex Safeguarding Partnership expectations11. - 5.
-Refer cases to the Channel programme where there is a radicalisation concern, as required. - 6.
-Support staff who make referrals to the Channel programme. - 7.
-Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required. - 8.
-Refer cases where a crime may have been committed to the police, either directly or via the IFD as required. - 9.
-Ensure all child protection files are kept separately and securely from other records and accessible only by staff that need to access them for safeguarding purposes. - 10.
-As frequently as needed and at least monthly, liaise with the Headteacher or Deputy Headteacher to inform them of issues, provide updates from attendance at Designated Safeguarding Lead network meetings and other safeguarding developments within the Local Authority, and provide an overview of current child protection cases, especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations. - 11.
-As required, liaise with the Case Manager and where required the LADO, in all cases involving allegations against members of staff (both current and former members of staff). - 12.
-Liaise with staff (especially pastoral support staff, school nurses, IT Technicians, and SENDCOs, or the named person with oversight for SEND and Senior Mental Health Leads) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies. - 13.
-To retain oversight of all Early Help plans, and review level or any change in risk at regular intervals. - 14.
+Refer cases of suspected abuse to the IFD or other Local Authority Children's Social Care services as appropriate.
+Where a referral is made that notes are completed that same day.

+Support staff who make referrals to IFD or other Local Authority Children's Social Care.

+For open cases, where a child / young person already has an allocated social worker, to refer any new concerns immediately to the allocated social worker.

+For all child protection conferences, ensure reports are generated and shared ahead of the conference and in line with West Sussex Safeguarding Partnership expectations11.

+Refer cases to the Channel programme where there is a radicalisation concern, as required.

+Support staff who make referrals to the Channel programme.

+Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required.

+Refer cases where a crime may have been committed to the police, either directly or via the IFD as required.

+Ensure all child protection files are kept separately and securely from other records and accessible only by staff that need to access them for safeguarding purposes.

+As frequently as needed and at least monthly, liaise with the Headteacher to inform him/her of issues, provide updates from attendance at Designated Safeguarding Lead network meetings and other safeguarding developments within the Local Authority, and provide an overview of current child protection cases, especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations.

+As required, liaise with the Case Manager and where required the LADO, in all cases involving allegations against members of staff (both current and former members of staff).

+Liaise with staff (especially pastoral support staff, school nurses, IT Technicians, SENDCOs and Senior Mental Health Leads) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies.

+To retain oversight of all Early Help plans, and review level or any change in risk at regular intervals.

 Act as a source of support, advice and expertise for staff.

+Take the lead responsibility alongside the IT team for the 'Filtering and Monitoring' review in accordance with the Meeting digital and technology standards in schools and colleges guidance Meeting digital and technology standards in schools and colleges - Cyber security standards for schools and colleges - Guidance - GOV.UK (www.gov.uk)

+7.3 Training

+As well as training all members of staff as above, the DSLs should undergo training to provide them with the skills required to carry out the role.
+This training MUST be updated at least every two years.

+As a Governing Body we will plan for staff changes to ensure there is sustained capacity and resilience for the DSLs.

+The DSL should undertake PREVENT Awareness training and ensure the rest of the staff also do this on at least an annual basis as part of the wider continuous safeguarding training process in operation.